Three Key Cost Savings Strategies for Your Warehouse Operation

 Technology.
 The cost of installing new technology can run from thousands to hundreds of thousands of dollars, depending on the upgrade.
 Warehouses must decide not only how much they can afford to invest, but also the cost of not investing.
 Cutting back on new, even modest investments can lead to higher capital costs in the long-term.

 Lack of automation.
 Through no fault of their own, some warehouses still rely on manual paper picks to process orders instead of using a PDA or other portable digital device.
 To stay competitive, warehouses need to factor in automation as a cost of doing business.
-A study by LogisticsIQ found that the market for warehouse automation will jump from $13 billion in 2018 to $27 billion by 2025.
+A study by LogisticsIQ found that the market for warehouse automation will jump from $15 billion to $30 billion by 2025.

 An uptick in maintaining warehouse spaces.
-The cost per square foot on average of warehouses jumped from $6.53 in 2017 to $7.79 in 2018-19, according to the Warehousing and Fulfillment 2018 Warehousing and Pricing Survey.
-Addition-ally, many warehouses don’t design their layout for greatest efficiency or shelve their items for easy retrieval.
+The cost per square foot on average of warehouses jumped from $7.81 in 2020 to $7.91 in 2021, according to the Warehousing and Fulfillment 2021 Warehousing and Pricing Survey.
+Additionally, many warehouses don’t design their layout for greatest efficiency or shelve their items for easy retrieval.